recurve-methods/flexvalue/README.rst

 * The electric avoided cost table is not touched - this is a no-op, as the available avoided cost data is already in a format that FLEXvalue can use.

 If you are using a relational database, the tables will be created if they don't exist, and then populated based on the data in the input files.
 The input files are csv files and have the columns described below.
 Header rows are required for the electrical load shape and therms profiles files.
 FLEXvalue attempts to determine the presence of header rows and will skip one if found and not needed.
 Note that FLEXvalue will NOT look up columns by the values in the header row - it's strictly positional.

+If the "use_value_curve_name_for_join" flag is set to True, FLEXvalue will include the "value_curve_name" during the "join" step when matching project savings to the avoided cost curve value.
+This enables users to include multiple value curves in the same avoided costs table if desired.
+If this flag is set to False, FLEXvalue will ignore the "value_curve_name" columns in both the project inputs and the avoided cost tables.

 .. _data-stores-label: